-The purpose of this test is to evaluate the correct operation of a Coolant Temperature Sensor (CTS) responding to a change in coolant temperature from cold to warm.
+The purpose of this test is to evaluate the voltage output of an Engine Coolant Temperature (ECT) sensor as the engine coolant changes from cold to warm.

 The second example shows the same waveform with a filter added to clean up the image.

 The function of the ECT sensor is to provide a measure of the engine’s coolant temperature.
 The signal is used by the Engine Control Module (ECM) as part of the engine load sensing apparatus.
 It is therefore partly responsible for the determination of fuelling, timing and engine speed requirements.

 ECT sensors are manufacturer specific; despite having similar external appearances, their outputs can vary dramatically.